skalenetwork/documentation/developers/products/interchain-messaging-agent/get-started-with-eth.md

 This method is called from Ethereum to release tokens back to the end user.

-The **LockAndDataForMainnet** contract is deployed to your SKALE Chain.
+The **LockAndDataForMainnet** contract is deployed to Rinkeby.
 Check out the [current release page](https://github.com/skalenetwork/skale-network/tree/master/releases/rinkeby/IMA) for ABIs.

 ##### Example Code